-Supervisors of OMMS students are required to complete termly Graduate Supervision Reporting reports on their supervisees.
+GSR, or Graduate Supervision Reporting, is used by the College and Department to review students' academic progress.
+Supervisors of OMMS students are asked to complete termly reports on their supervisees.
 Further information regarding the GSR can be found at: https://academic.admin.ox.ac.uk/graduate-supervision-reporting-gsr